18 Different Types of Bees

 Andrenidae is the family to which these particular bees belong.

-They are solitary bees (Andrenidae cineraria) that are typically spotted flying around throughout the springtime.
+They are solitary bees (Andrenidae cineraria) typically spotted flying around throughout the springtime.

 Their black and gray color gives them a highly distinctive appearance as a species.

-Honeybees and the females of this species are almost the same sizes.
+Honeybees and the females of this species are almost the same size.

 Along with the white hairs covering their face, you can also detect two distinct stripes of light gray hair running from the top of their thorax to the bottom.

-Compared to females, males are smaller and have less distinct markings that are clearly identifiable.
+Compared to females, males are smaller and have less identifiable markings.

 On the other hand, the lighter-colored hairs on the sides of their thorax regions are more noticeable.

-They are most commonly in bright and open areas that are in close proximity to sandy soil types.
+They are most commonly in bright and open areas near sandy soil types.

 The queen bees construct their nests by burrowing into the bare dirt where they live.
-Buttercups, blackthorn, hawthorn, and fruit trees are some of their favorite things to eat.
+Buttercups, blackthorn, hawthorn, and fruit trees are some of their favorite foods.

 9. Tawny Mining Bees